beacon-biosignals/Ray.jl/README.md

 cd -
 ```

 As with the pre-built wheels, if you don't need to status server/dashboard, you can omit the `[default]` and use `pip install . --verbose`.
+If you intend to edit any python source files, use `pip install -e` to install in "editable" mode.

 ### Validate installation